mcndede/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/6Bxq1KK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this project, I simulated working a ticket from start to resolution using a test user account, “Jane.”
-I began by documenting an initial observation on the ticket board, noting that the issue might be connected to recent updates.
+Finally, I began by documenting an initial observation on the ticket board, noting that the issue might be connected to recent updates.
 I then tested this theory, confirmed the root cause, and recorded the findings on the ticket.
 After identifying that the update caused the outage, I documented the rollback, notified the vendor, and confirmed that online banking was restored.
 Finally, I closed the ticket as resolved, completing the full lifecycle of my first simulated support case.
 </p>
 <br />